 Economic Development Associations

-The Economic Development Association of British Columbia (EDABC) is the leading professional association of economic development practitioners in the Province of BC.
-EDABC currently has over 280 members from communities throughout the Province.
-EDABC provides services that helps member communities grow and expand new and existing businesses, attract new business investments, and work towards strategic infrastructure investment, land use planning, and community enhancement.
+British Columbia Economic Development Association (BCEDA) is the leading professional association of economic development practitioners in the Province of BC.
+BCEDA currently has over 280 members from communities throughout the Province.
+BCEDA provides services that helps member communities grow and expand new and existing businesses, attract new business investments, and work towards strategic infrastructure investment, land use planning, and community enhancement.

 EDAC is Canada’s national organization of economic developers pursuing excellence in the field since 1968.
 The association offers its members professional development, networking opportunities and a comprehensive offering of resources, both on and offline.

 A non–profit organization that acts as the provincial voice of firms active in the industrial, commercial, institutional, and multi-family residential construction industry.
 The Association’s mandate is to provide leadership and excellence in the representation of – and service to – British Columbia’s construction industry.

 Established in 1918, Canadian Construction Association’s (CCA) vision is to build Canada with ethics, skills and responsibility.
 CCA’s mission is to be the national voice for the Canadian construction industry.

 The Association is an active, integral part of our community’s economic development.
 We are committed to providing affordable, quality housing to the residents of Kamloops, the Thompson Nicola Regional District and other neighboring communities by (1) Providing education, training and information to both association members and community members (2) Creating and delivering high quality construction services to the Kamloops and area community (3) Keeping pace with new techniques and innovations (4) Lobbying regulatory bodies to improve the affordability of housing.